OpenRailAssociation/website/content/news/2025-12-17-highlights-openrail-day.md

 ---
-title: "Reviewing OpenRail Day 2025 @ Paris"
+title: "OpenRail Day @Paris-Highlights from the first edition"
-slug: "reviewing-openrail-day-2025-at-paris"
+slug: "openrail-day-at-paris-highlights-from-the-first-edition"
 date: 2025-12-17
 summary: "On December 17, 2025, the OpenRail Association brought together the open-source railway community in Paris for the first edition of OpenRail Day @Paris."
 image: